munificent/craftinginterpreters/book/methods-and-initializers.md

 </aside>

-After the series of `OP_METHOD` instructions is done and the `OP_POP` has popped the class, we will have a nicely populated class ready to start doing things.
-Next is pulling those methods back out.
+After the series of `OP_METHOD` instructions is done and the `OP_POP` has popped the class, we will have a class with a nicely populated method table, ready to start doing things.
+The next step is pulling those methods back out and using them.

 ## Method References